Intermittent Fasting: How It Works And Is It Right For You?

 We recommend that you set an 8 hour period of time each day where you will eat all of your meals, and then avoid eating anything during the other 16 hours of the day.

-This specific block of time will vary, but for most guys your first meal will be lunch with your last meal being dinner.
+This specific block of time will vary, but for most people your first meal will be lunch with your last meal being dinner.

 This means that your eating window will typically be either from 12-8pm or 1-9pm, depending on when you like to have lunch and dinner.